08210 5 Incorrect Assumptions People Make About Training For An Ironman 700x394

 When people ask this I usually respond by asking them if they’ve ever swam 3.8km or ridden 180km.
 Typically, their answer is “never.”

-People fixate too much on the marathon element of the IRONMAN, I believe this is mainly as it a more tangible event that they can get their head around!
+People fixate too much on the marathon element of the triathlon, I believe this is mainly as it a more tangible event that they can get their head around!

-However, in the IRONMAN world, as I tell my first timers, it is just a long run at the end of a long day.
+However, in the triathlon world, as I tell my first-timers, it is just a long run at the end of a long day.

-It is not necessary to have completed a marathon before an IRONMAN.
+It is not necessary to have completed a marathon before a triathlon.
 It can help —but not as much as people think.

 Even in my training plans, I typically do not let my athletes exceed 26km in the longest runs they will do.
 The body can only take so much mileage.
 It is all about training smart and building slowly.